RX-M/web-public/self-study/cka-mod-4/cka-mod-4-content.md

 [Learn more about persistent volume claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).

-# Configure Applications with Persistent Storage
+# Know how to configure applications with persistent storage

 The <code>volumes</code> array under a pod manifest and <code>volumeMounts</code> array in a container manifest configure how applications running under Kubernetes use persistent storage.